-John Terenzio is widely recognized in the media industry as an accomplished television and digital media executive and producer.
-In his 30 years of experience, he has developed, created, produced and managed virtually every type of news and reality programming for ABC, NBC, CBS, and Fox, as well as for cable channels, syndication, and digital platforms.
+John Terenzio is widely recognized in the media industry as an accomplished television and digital media executive and content creator.
+In his 30 years of experience, he has developed, created, produced and managed virtually every type of news, sports, and reality programming for linear and digital platforms, and terrestrial networks, including ABC, NBC, and Fox.

 Mr. Terenzio is currently the owner and President of TAP INc. which creates and develops content and management strategies for media companies.
 Its clients regularly include major media entities, such as CBS, Fox, The Cisneros Group of Latin America, McGuire Media of Australia, and CCTV (China Central Television.)

-When Fox launched a sports cable channel (Fox Sports Net) in 1996, Mr. Terenzio became Executive Producer and Executive Vice President, and created more than 50 hours of original weekly sports programming for the new network.
+When Fox launched a national sports cable channel, Mr. Terenzio became Executive Producer and Executive Vice President, and created more than 50 hours of original weekly sports programming for the new network.

-Mr. Terenzio began his experiences in digital media in 2000 when he served as the President of Programming and Publishing at Broadband Sports, a digital media company that specialized in sports content for both conventional and digital media platforms.
+Mr. Terenzio served as the President of Programming and Publishing at Broadband Sports, a digital media company that specialized in sports content for both conventional and digital media platforms.
 Comprised of various B2B and B2C businesses, Broadband Sports had an aggregated viewership that ranked third in its sector behind ESPN.com and CBS Sportsline.com.
-Broadband Sports business assets included the exclusive websites for more than 300 superstar athletes, a network of more than 200 sports writers, an e-commerce business, and two television programs, which aired on Fox Sports Net and DirecTV.
+Broadband Sports business assets included the exclusive websites for more than 300 superstar athletes, a network of more than 200 sports writers, an e-commerce business, and two television programs.

-In his capacity as an executive, Mr. Terenzio has vast experience in the infrastructure workings of media companies.
-He has managed hundreds of employees and multi-million dollar budgets.
-He is well versed not only in content creation and applications, but in distribution, sales and revenue strategies and tactics.
+Mr. Terenzio frequently provides consulting services to major media entities.
+He has vast experience in the infrastructure workings of media companies.
+He has managed large staffs of employees and multi-million dollar budgets.
+He is well versed not only in content creation and applications, but in sales and revenue strategies and tactics.
 He also has considerable experience in media overseas, particularly in Asia, Latin America, and Australia.
 He has created and managed foreign based offices, and spent more than three years as the News Corp consultant to CCTV.
 In so doing, he was instrumental in creating CCTV International, which is China’s global channel.

-Mr. Terenzio has been widely quoted on subjects related to world media in books, magazines, and newspaper articles, including those written by noted media chroniclers Ken Auletta and Jeffrey Toobin.
+Mr. Terenzio has been widely quoted on subjects related to global media in books, magazines, and newspaper articles, including those written by noted media chroniclers Ken Auletta and Jeffrey Toobin.
 He has spoken and lectured on media topics at various symposiums and universities.
-Mr. Terenzio has been a visiting lecturer at the journalism school of Tsinghua University in Beijing, and often speaks at the Los Angeles campus of the Syracuse University Newhouse School of Public Communications.
+Mr. Terenzio has been a visiting lecturer at Tsinghua University in Beijing, and often lectures at the Los Angeles campus of the Syracuse University Newhouse School of Public Communications.

 Mr. Terenzio is a graduate of the Medill School of Journalism at Northwestern University.
 He lives in Los Angeles with his wife and two children.